fbapt/ansible-lgsm-l4d-l4d2/README.md

 Copy ip of ansible nodes, it will necessary to ssh copy command for ansible controller.

-##  Preparing ssh connection on the controller :
+##  Preparing ssh connection on the ansible controller :

 As root user install sudo for ansible user :